-Adelaide Northrop’s preferred accommodation in St John, U.S. Virgin Islands, is unavailable so she books an alternative hotel through Tripadvisor that is advertised as having a zero penalty cancellation policy.
+Adelaide Northrop’s preferred accommodation in St John, U.S. Virgin Islands, is unavailable, so she books an alternative hotel through TripAdvisor advertised as having no cancellation fee.
 When her first choice suddenly offers her a reservation, she happily confirms.
-The problem?
-Tripadvisor charges her a $911 cancellation fee.
+So why does TripAdvisor charge her $911?

 If you double-book a shore excursion on your cruise, are you entitled to a refund for your missed tour?